kriyanshi7/Security-practical/PRACTICAL3/README.md

 ## Practical no 3
-# AIM: Static Code Analysis using Open Source Tool - Flawfinder
+# AIM: Using Cisco Packet Tracer Perform ACL over a network
 ## INTRODUCTION
 ### 1)What is static code analysis and its benefites?
 Static code analysis refers to a specific type of computer program debugging that can test the code without the need to execute the program.